 So who am I, what is Future Worlds, and how can we help you explore your ideas for products, services and startups?

 My name is Reuben Wilcock, and I’ve been a founder of a few startups – most recently Joulo Ltd, a spinout from this University.
 When I sold Joulo, I decided to set up an incubator, which we called Future Worlds, to help others like me to succeed as entrepreneurs.
 Future Worlds only supports entrepreneurs from the University of Southampton, so you’re the only ones who can benefit from our network of experienced mentors.
-People like Chris Broad, a Director of Apple Europe, who often invests in small startups.

 You are the only ones who can drop in to speak to our team about your idea, get our advice, be introduced to the mentors, pitch at our investor events, watch our lunchtime talks and have the opportunity get a professional video made of your idea.
 Maybe we’ll even show your product at the Consumer Electronics Show in Las Vegas on the Future Worlds stand.